2013 Volnay, Les Santenots, 1er Cru, Camille Giroud, Burgundy

 Description

-Made from 25-year-old vines but evidently from a great selection of Pinot plants.
-Mid purple with a brilliant nose, this is lively but rounded, with plump berry fruit, consistent with its 2012 brilliance.
-There is a lot of juicy energy here, absolutely heavenly.
+Made from 25-year-old vines but evidently from a great selection of Pinot plants, this wine is mid-purple with a brilliant nose.
+It is lively but rounded, with plump berry fruit consistent with its 2012 brilliance.
+There is much juicy energy here; it is absolutely heavenly.
 It has a magical, glossy feel.

-David Croix picked relatively late for his reds, from October 3rd to 16th, but he wisely took the whites in first from 29th September to 2nd October.
-Overall he has been able to source more wine than for the pitifully small 2012 crop.
+David Croix picked—relatively late for his reds, from October 3rd to 16th, but he wisely took the whites in first from 29th September to October 2nd.
+Overall, he has been able to source more wine than for the pitifully small 2012 crop.
 These are beautiful wines, a marvellous expression of Pinot Noir, suited for medium term keeping.

 wine at a glance